Did you know that it is possible to negotiate for a rent reduction in your current place or even when moving to a new house?

 This means never being ashamed or embarrassed about the current state of your finances.
 Instead, go in with an air of competence and confidence.

-The more you seem like a person that has their life together, the more likely people are going to want to help you out in return.
+The more you seem like you have your life together, the more likely people are going to want to help you.

 Being a confident person or more of a natural-born leader will also give you a greater chance of being able to negotiate your way out of paying higher rent.